Ltspringthorpe/OkAlpha/README.md

 * The ability to mark messages as unread
 * The ability to search messages
 * The ability to see messages from one user or subject line bundled in a thread
+* Messaging with multiple recipients
+* Clicking on an interest in a user's profile will aggregate all users with that interest
+* Look into socket.io for real-time chat functionality
 * Implement more complicated matching algorithms